The-Kubernetes-Show/getting-started-with-linux/chapters/4_permissions_and_editors.md

-# Linux File Permissions, Ownership, and Editing Files
+# Linux File Permissions and Ownership

 ---